 ) in German-speaking culture, and friendly elves

 in the USA.
 In the Netherlands, the black companians are nowadays portrayed as St. Nicholas' friends and employees.
 Note that in several countries in Europe, Sinterklaas and Santa Claus are now considered two entirely different characters, each with their own elaborate holiday.
-It should also be noted that his transition from badass Turkish saint to "jolly old elf" was influenced by another winter gift-giver: Odin.
-Yes, for some reason, in pre-Christian Europe, the king of the gods would sneak into people's houses on the Winter Solstice and leave gifts for the children, who were expect to leave carrots or oats for Odin's eight-legged horse Sleipnir.
+It should also be noted that his transition from badass Greek saint to "jolly old elf" was influenced by another winter gift-giver: Odin.
+Yes, for some reason, in pre-Christian Europe, the king of the gods would sneak into people's houses on the Winter Solstice and leave gifts for the children, who were expected to leave carrots or oats for Odin's eight-legged horse Sleipnir.
 During the Christianizing of Europe, this was merged with the story of St. Nicholas giving a father some gold so he wouldn't sell his daughters into prostitution.
 And that's where Santa comes from.

 Santa Claus is universally envisioned as a festively overweight